 In light of these research findings, it was established that language use varies according to gender.
 To buttress this point, we shall discuss several findings on the subject.

 It is generally believed that women talk more than men.
 This has however been proved wrong by some research.
 Marjone Swacker (1975), for instance, comes up with research findings that men spend more time talking than men.

-In her experiment, she presented three pictures to men and women (separately) and then asked them to spend as much time as they wanted describing the pictures.
+In her experiment, she presented three pictures to men and women (separately) and then asked them to spend as much time as they wanted to describe the pictures.

 It will not be difficult for us to agree with this if we bear in mind the fact that in most cultures (especially African), women are not culturally permitted to talk as much as men do.

-It is more culturally acceptable for men to lend a voice on every issue and to pass judgment on every phenomenon, whereas women are expected to be subjected, especially to their husbands.
+It is more culturally acceptable for men to lend a voice to every issue and to pass judgment on every phenomenon, whereas women are expected to be subjected, especially to their husbands.